israeltn/Agent-Red-BlueTeam-AI-Security-via-Fine-Tuned-SLMs/README.md

 Generic LLMs (GPT-4, Claude) are too slow (~2s latency) and expensive for real-time traffic filtering.
 By fine-tuning a **Llama-3 8B** model specifically for security, we achieved **sub-100ms inference** (a 20x improvement) with **96% detection accuracy** for jailbreaks, outperforming base models by 25%.

 ### 2. Autonomous Agentic Reasoning (LangGraph)
-Traditional WAFs (Web Application Firewalls) use regex-based rules which fail against semantic attacks.
+Traditional WAFs (Web Application Firewalls) use regex-based rules, which fail against semantic attacks.
 This system utilizes **LangGraph** to implement a stateful "think-before-act" loop:
 - **Red Agent**: Continuously probes the system to find novel edge-case vulnerabilities.
 - **Blue Agent**: Reasons over the intent of the attack, not just the keywords, and autonomously invokes security tools (firewall updates, IP blocking) to mitigate threats.

-### 3. Optimized Fine-Tuning with Unsloth & QLoRA
+### 3. Optimised Fine-Tuning with Unsloth & QLoRA
-Leveraging **Unsloth** and **4-bit quantization (QLoRA)**, we developed a pipeline that allows high-performance model distillation on commodity hardware, democratizing advanced AI security for smaller organizations.
+Leveraging **Unsloth** and **4-bit quantisation (QLoRA)**, we developed a pipeline that allows high-performance model distillation on commodity hardware, democratising advanced AI security for smaller organisations.

 ---